-Bulgaria: Latest developments in EC’s infringement case against BEH30.
-July 2018. / SEE Energy News
+Bulgaria: Latest developments in EC’s infringement case against BEH, SEE Energy News

 State-owned Bulgarian Energy Holding (BEH) is very close on making a commitment regarding the infringement case on the gas market launched by the European Commission (EC), as the Parliament instructed the Minister of Energy Temenuzhka Petkova to take the necessary actions in order to reach an agreement with the EC.